galtzo-floss/floss_funding/CONTRIBUTING.md

 For more detailed information about using RuboCop in this project, please see the [RUBOCOP.md](RUBOCOP.md) guide.
 This project uses `rubocop_gradual` instead of vanilla RuboCop, which requires specific commands for checking violations.

+### Important: Do not add inline RuboCop disables

+Never add `# rubocop:disable ...` / `# rubocop:enable ...` comments to code or specs (except when following the few existing `rubocop:disable` patterns for a rule already being disabled elsewhere in the code).
+Instead:

+- Prefer configuration-based exclusions when a rule should not apply to certain paths or files (e.g., via `.rubocop.yml`).
+- When a violation is temporary and you plan to fix it later, record it in `.rubocop_gradual.lock` using the gradual workflow:
+  - `bundle exec rake rubocop_gradual:autocorrect` (preferred)
+  - `bundle exec rake rubocop_gradual:force_update` (only when you cannot fix the violations immediately)

+As a general rule, fix style issues rather than ignoring them.
+For example, our specs should follow RSpec conventions like using `described_class` for the class under test.

 ## Contributors

 Your picture could be here!